isabella232/journey-orchestration-learn.en-1/help/understanding-journey-orchestration.md

 ---
 title: Understanding Journey Orchestration
-description: "Understand the concept of Journey Orchestration, the types of use cases it enables and the key elements of how Journey Orchestration works."
+description: Understand the concept of Journey Orchestration, the types of use cases it enables and the key elements of how Journey Orchestration works.
 feature: Overview
 topics: Introduction
 kt: 2773